 - 1 tablespoon honey

-Enjoy the anti0inflammaotry benefits of Ginger
+Enjoy the Anti-inflammatory Benefits of Ginger

 To be fair, ginger tea isn’t new.
 It dates back to China near 5,000 years ago and was used back then as a health tonic.
-I have enjoyed a cup of ginger tea many times (especially when I have a sore throat, it numbs the pain), it smells amazing and comes with health benefits that those who live with arthritis may be interested in.
+I have enjoyed a cup of ginger tea many times (especially when I have a sore throat, as it numbs the pain), it smells amazing and comes with health benefits that those who live with arthritis may be interested in.

-- Ginger has anti-inflammatory properties and will help those living with inflammatory arthritis
+- Ginger has anti-inflammatory properties and will help those living with inflammatory arthritis such as rheumatoid arthritis

 - It will help ease any digestive pain or discomfort